Spectral asymptotics for a class of singular Sturm-Liouville operators with applications to magnetic Laplacian and a-zeros of Kummer functions: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank his PhD advisors P. Lissy and D. Prandi for their corrections and suggestions on this paper.
-The author would also like to extend his thanks to M. Morancey for discussions during a conference in Benasque concerning the spectral analysis of his paper \cite{allonsius2021analysis}.
+The author extends his thanks to M. Morancey for discussions during a conference in Benasque concerning the spectral analysis of his paper \cite{allonsius2021analysis}.
+The author would also like to thank M. Baur for pointing out the reference \cite{baur2025eigenvalues}, and an anonymous reviewer for valuable comments that helped greatly improve the presentation of this paper.